-Each third-party service provider is expected to re-attest to meeting the minimum controls requirements, to ensure the effective provision of services and that the arrangement remains fit for purpose.
+Each third-party service provider that supports an Important Business Service is expected to re-attest to meeting the minimum controls requirements, to ensure the effective provision of services and that the arrangement remains fit for purpose.

 Delegated underwriting and administration of claims is subject to enhanced due diligence, monitoring and audit procedures.